 How To Tell If Meat Is Bad?

-If you’re looking to enjoy a delicious steak dinner, it’s important to make sure the steak is fresh and of good quality.
-Unfortunately, there are some subtle signs that can indicate bad steak.
-Knowing the warning signs of bad steak can help you determine whether or not your meal is safe.
-Here are some key signs of bad steak.
+If you want to enjoy a nice steak supper, you should make sure the steak is fresh and of high quality.
+Unfortunately, there are some subtle indicators of rotten steak.
+Knowing the warning signs of poor steak will assist you in determining whether your dinner is safe.
+Here are several tell-tale indicators of a poor steak.

 Smell